jaronritter01/cryptoAI/researchNotes.md

     * Close
     * Volume
 * Their method had 5 stages
+* ** let me know what you think of the features after reading this: ** [Article about relivent Features](https://shorturl.at/qCPQT)
+    * this model has really good results

 * These models are able to effectively associate memories and imput over time
 * Testing data should only be 5-10% of all the collected data